Scientific work packages

 ESR research projects in WP3

-The five projects are summarised in Figure 6.
+The five projects are summarized above.
 They provide ESRs with exciting training in SAW-related quantum-information phenomena including: integration of different functionalities for advanced SPSs based on single-carrier transport using quantum wires in microcavities (ESR2-PDI2), coupling electron and hole regions (ESR12-UCAM1), spin-qubit coupling mediated by dynamic QDs (ESR11-CNRS), and exploitation of new materials (e.g. graphene) for manipulation of single carriers and photons (ESR10-UPM).
 Experimentalists will interact with theorists modelling their devices (ESR13-UCAM2).